Expensify/App/OfflineUX.md

  - a form is used to make a WRITE request to the server and
  - server has to do some validation of the parameters that can’t be done in the client or
  - server response will be unknown so it cannot be done optimistically
+ - If the request is moving money
+ - If the request is related to security

 What: This pattern greys out the submit button on a form and does not allow the form to be submitted.
 Importantly, we do let the user fill out the form fields.
 That data gets saved locally so they don’t have to fill it out again once online.